MyDrives/Public-Description/AppStore-Descriptions/Canadian English.md

 ▶ View all your photos with Motifs.
 We auto-magically analyse existing metadata to group your photos with simple-to-use and intuitive tags.

 WE SAY BYE-BYE TO 'PHOTO FRAGMENTATION'!
-KEEP YOUR PHOTOS ORGAniseD AND VIEW THEM ALL AT ONCE IN A BEAUTIFUL TIMELINE on LEIT!
+KEEP YOUR PHOTOS ORGANISED AND VIEW THEM ALL AT ONCE IN A BEAUTIFUL TIMELINE on LEIT!

 Simply connect to your Mac, PC, Facebook, Flickr, Dropbox and Instagram.
 We pull your photos (tagged ones too) into Leit!